A Creative Pilgrimage on the Camino de Santiago

 Hiking distances are approximate.
 On our walking days, plan on walking between 9-15 miles a day on a variety of surfaces and terrain—pavement, cobblestones and dirt.

 Note: Our itinerary is designed to integrate creative expression while hiking the last 100 km of the Camino, inn-to-inn style.
 Like all adventure travel trips, the itinerary may need to be altered due to weather, unforeseen circumstances, new opportunities, and group interests.
-Weather may also cause changes to our itinerary.
 There will be no refunds for any activities that participants do not attend.
 Anyone who leaves the tour itinerary at any time FOR ANY REASON will be responsible for their own costs and safety.

 Who This Trip is For:

-• Fifteen nights lodging in twin/double rooms.
-Two singles are available for an addded fee.
+Sixteen nights lodging in twin/double rooms.
+Four singles are available for an additional fee.

 Note: Hotels on the Camino are small, and accommodations will be mostly double-occupancy.
 We will help you find a roommate if you don't have one in mind.